Larry Brown (writer): Life and writing

+Brown also said that he wrote hundreds of short stories before he began to be published.
+Later, he would point to his own early failures and false starts, and offer encouragement to young writers and students caught in their own struggles with creative expression.

+Published author and acclaim

 His first publication was a short story that appeared in the June 1982 issue of biker magazine Easyriders.
-His first books were two collections of short stories: Facing the Music (1988) and Big Bad Love (1990).
+His first book was a collection of short stories: Facing the Music (1988), followed the next year by his first novel Dirty Work (1989).
 After 1990, Brown turned to writing full-time and increasingly turned to the novel as his primary form.
-Brown's novels include Dirty Work (1989), Father and Son (1996), Joe (1991), Fay (2000), and The Rabbit Factory (2003).
-His later works, especially, are marked by gritty realism, sudden and shocking violence, and diachronic narrative.
+Brown's novels include Joe (1991), Father and Son (1996), Fay (2000), and The Rabbit Factory (2003).

+All of his books were well-received and, beginning with Dirty Work in 1989, he steadily gained a reputation for his novels, most receiving good reviews, acclaim, and steady sales.
+Nearly all his work was marked by gritty realism, sudden and shocking violence, and diachronic narrative.
 Brown responded to criticism regarding the "brutality" in his work by saying, "Well that's fine.
 It's ok if you call it brutal, but just admit by God that it's honest."

 In March 2007, Algonquin Books of Chapel Hill published Brown's unfinished novel, A Miracle of Catfish.
 Although Brown died before finishing the book, the final page of the published version includes his notes about how he wanted the novel to end.
 The novel includes a lengthy introduction by Brown's editor, Shannon Ravenel, discussing her work on the project and her work with Brown over the years.

 Except for the novel The Rabbit Factory, all of Brown's books were published by Algonquin Books of Chapel Hill, now a division of Workman Publishing.
 The paperback editions of Brown's books were issued by various publishers, including Warner Books, Algonquin, Holt, and Vintage Books, a division of Random House.

-Brown's nonfiction includes On Fire (1995), on the subject of his 17 years (1973–1990) as a firefighter, and Billy Ray's Farm (2001).
+Brown's nonfiction includes On Fire (1995), a memoir of his 17 years (1973–1990) as a firefighter, and Billy Ray's Farm (2001), a collection of essays.

 For one semester, Brown taught as a writer-in-residence in the creative writing program at the University of Mississippi, temporarily taking over the position held by his friend Barry Hannah.
 He later served as visiting writer at the University of Montana in Missoula.
 He taught briefly at other colleges throughout the United States.

 He has been compared to other Southern writers, including Cormac McCarthy, William Faulkner, and Harry Crews.
 In interviews and some of his essays, Brown cited these authors, along with Flannery O'Connor, Raymond Carver, and Charles Bukowski, as influences.

 Brown had also cited contemporary music as an influence, and his tastes were broad.
 He appeared with the Texas alt-rock band fronted by Alejandro Escovedo, a good friend of his.
 Brown cited the lyrics of Leonard Cohen as an influence.
 He had friends in the film industry, including Billy Bob Thornton.